dbeaudoinfortin/WANem/README.md

 ## Optional - autostart PC with 15ms latency and 50mbit Bandwidth per Interface

+When enabling this script, it sets the latency of 15ms and 50Mbit Bandwidth to all Interfaces, that are connected on bootup.

 * sudo
 * crontab -e
 * add the line: